alexissa32/SoftwareEvProject/README.md

 The gradle init command did not work perfectly with Guava, since the source directory structure did not conform to the default '/src/main/java' which required manually fixing each build.gradle file according to [8].
 In addition, there was an issue with Javadoc generation, but since that is not the main focus of our project, I opted to ignore Javadoc creation so as not to waste more time solving that issue.
 With this update, we successfully build the Commons-Math and core Guava jarfiles with Maven, Gradle, and Bazel.

+Other things to note were that we have found different options for Python scripts that should enable us to easily track the CPU/memory usage each time we build something, and our time to completion is provided by all three build tools [9].
+Last, we are able to create dependency trees using any of the three tools [10, 11, 12].

 #### Maven Builds (often needed to use this for it work-https://stackoverflow.com/questions/30181154/skipping-some-license-tests-in-maven):
 ##### Commons Math (built from scratch using mvn package)
   maven/commons-math3-3.6.1-src/target